vivainio/nu-plugin-dotnet/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Roadmap

-- [ ] NuGet package loading support
-- [ ] Generic type construction syntax
-- [ ] Event subscription and handling
-- [ ] Performance optimizations
-- [ ] Visual Studio debugger integration
-- [ ] Code generation for common libraries

----

-*Bring the power of the entire .NET ecosystem to your nushell scripts!*